AgenaTrader/AgenaScript-documentation/sources/handling_bars_and_instruments.md

 None

 ### Return Value
-A constant of the type “public enum currencies”
+A constant of the type "public enum currencies"

 ### Usage
 Instrument.Currency